-- Provision of measures to protect on-site ecology during the construction phase and such as badger and hedgehog safeguards. - The design of the development will ensure the retention, where possible, of medium and high quality arboriculture and the sensitive lighting to protect bat populations. - The development will incorporate a range of ecology enhancement measures through an open space strategy that will incorporate new habitats and provide a net gain in trees which also helps reduce the impact of climate change on site habitats (see Preliminary Ecology Appraisal).
+Provision of measures to protect on-site ecology during the construction phase and such as badger and hedgehog safeguards.

+• The design of the development will ensure the retention, where possible, of medium and high quality arboriculture and the sensitive lighting to protect bat populations.

+• The development will incorporate a range of ecology enhancement measures through an open space strategy that seeks to significantly boost site biodiversity beyond the 10% threshold and provide a net gain in trees which also helps reduce the impact of climate change on site habitats (see Landscape Masterplan and Preliminary Ecology Appraisal).